 - Packing Volunteers: Help pack the bags, distribute the bags to the schools, pick up grocery orders stock, and organize the pantry help with fundraising to create public awareness.

-- Senior Companion Program Volunteers: Offers adults, 55+, the opportunity to support and interact with their homebound frail peers through regularly scheduled home visits.
+- Senior Companion Program Volunteers: Offers adults, 55+, the opportunity to support and interact with their homebound peers through regularly scheduled home visits.
 Income eligible Senior Companion volunteers receive a modest tax-free stipend, mileage reimbursement and generally volunteer 20 hours per week.

 - Long-term Care Ombudsman Program Volunteers: Volunteers provide advocacy and support for residents of long-term care facilities.
 The volunteers act at the direction of the resident to resolve his/her concerns and complaints.